To be considered for admission, applicants must submit to Enrollment Services:

 Other admission point availability:

-On the day of the TEAS test, certified nurse aides with a minimum of 1,000 hours and 6 months’ work experience wishing to receive credit for work experience must submit to the program director:
+Certified Nurse Aides with a minimum of 1,000 hours and 6 month work experience wishing to receive credit for work experience must submit, as part of the online application process:

-- A copy of their board certification and an officially sealed letter from human resources verifying length of work experience (1,000 hours or 6 months minimum), area of experience, and contact information.
+- an official letter from Human Resources verifying length of work experience (1,000 hours or 6 months minimum), area of experience, and contact information.

-Students should refer to the Practical Nursing Admission Process and the Health Science Program Application for published deadlines and admission criteria.
+Students should refer to the Practical Nursing Admission Process and the Health Sciences Program Applications for published deadlines and admission criteria.

 Physical examination / Immunization requirements:

 - Individuals accepted into the program must pass a physical examination given by a licensed physician, nurse practitioner, or physician assistant and be free of any physical or mental condition, which would adversely affect performance as a member of the nursing profession.
-Physical examinations documentation must be dated within six (6) months of program admission.
+Physical examinations documentation must be dated within one (1) year of program admission.

 - Physical demands in this program include duties that frequently require squatting, bending, kneeling, reaching, stair climbing, lifting and carrying up to 50 pounds, frequent pushing and pulling up to 200 pounds with assistance, and occasional lifting and carrying up to 51-74 pounds.
 Duties also require constant use of sight, hearing, touch, and speech.
 Environmental conditions include procedures that involve handling blood and body fluids using standard precautions.